OpenNewsLabs/Tinfoil.press/README.md

 Tinfoil
 =========
-Here's a quick rundown of how Tinfoil (https://tinfoil.press) is set up, both technically and socially.
+Here's a quick rundown of how Tinfoil (https://tinfoil.press) is set up, and some tips about how to get your community started.

 Tinfoil uses Discourse (https://github.com/discourse), which is a relatively easy-to-use platform for starting an online forum.

 Working within Discourse
 ---------